Russwater RPG Ruleset

 Activation time

 How long it takes to active the ability.
-Minimum would be one action, up to in the case of rituals it could hours or repeated applications.
+Minimum would be one action and up to hours or repeated applications.

 Range